bluehackrafestefano/StockApp_Django-React-Docker_Project/Docker4Developers_ClassNote.md

 ### Pereperation

 - Remove CMD line from Django Dockerfile.
 We will handle that command with docker-compose.yml using gunicorn.
 Gunicorn ‘Green Unicorn’ is a Python WSGI HTTP Server for UNIX.
-Add gunicorn to requirements.txt under api/.
+Add [gunicorn](https://pypi.org/project/gunicorn/) (gunicorn==20.1.0) to requirements.txt under api/.

-- Also add psycopg2-binary to requirements.txt under api/.
+- Also add [psycopg2-binary](https://pypi.org/project/psycopg2-binary/) (psycopg2-binary==2.9.5) to requirements.txt under api/.

 - Since our frontend and backend speaks different languages, we need to add Cross-Origin Resource Sharing (CORS) to our code.
 Make necessary [CORS settings](https://pypi.org/project/django-cors-headers/) on backend.

 - Open client/src/context/AuthContext.js, and change const url to "http://0.0.0.0:8000/".
 Do the same thing for client/src/context/StockContext.jsx.
 This will ensure frontend communicate with backend exposing port 8000 on localhost.

+- First try to integrate with DEV environment.
+Then, change db to postgres.

 - Define db as postgres on your Django app.
 Sample setting may be;
 ```py